aisics/department-of-aisics/src/src/content/articles/Basics/en/03-matrix-transformations.md

 3. **Composition = sequence of operations**
 4. **Efficiency = parallel computations**

-**In the next lecture** we'll learn about derivatives and gradients – how to teach a computer to find optimal transformations on its own!
+**In the next article** we'll learn about derivatives and gradients – how to teach a computer to find optimal transformations on its own!

 Thank you for your attention! 🚀